 We didn’t have any rain for the last several weeks.
 We’ve had a fairly wet year, but it didn’t rain about three weeks in July, so this grass got drought-stressed.
 These chinch bugs showed up here and they are doing a number on the grass.
 If this was your backyard or front yard, you would definitely have to replace this grass.

 How to Kill Chinch Bugs

 To kill chinch bugs I recommend a treatment of either the Cyonara liquid or the Nitro-Phos Bug Out Max.
 Either one would take care of these guys in a real big hurry.

 They’re really easy to kill, but you got to identify them.
 You can’t mistake ’em for just drought stress.
 You’ve got to get on your hands and knees and you can confirm that you’ve got chinch bugs pretty quickly by doing that.

 Some people say if you stick a coffee can in the ground and fill it up with water, they’ll float to the top.
 Others say to just pour a bucket of soapy water on this area and they’ll come running up out of there, as well.
 But right now, there’s so many here that it is unmistakable.

 I just wanted to show you some chinch bug damage in the grass and show you some chinch bugs as well.

-We carry trusted and effective lawn care products from Nitro-Phos, including Bug Out Max.
-We also carry the Cyonara liquid insecticide treatment for killing the chinch bugs in your lawn.
+We carry the Cyonara liquid insecticide treatment for killing the chinch bugs in your lawn, and we carry Wisdom if you prefer a granular insecticide.
 Please call us at 281-431-7441 for more information.